Amica Mutual Insurance Company is the oldest mutual automobile

 Sales and Marketing

-Amica uses radio and internet advertising, as well as direct
+Amica uses television and internet advertising, as well as

 Amica is focusing on expanding its portfolio of insurance